DLV111/TheAnimalFarmAutomation/README.md

 Also never share your ``PRIVATE KEY``.
 This code has been designed so the private key information does NOT, nor should it sit in the same directory with this automation.

 Any information below is my personal view and is not financial advice.
-Always do your own research and as I say, only invest money you can afford to lose.
+Always do your own research and only invest money you can afford to lose.

 ## Introduction